charnesp/invoxia_gps_tracker/README.rst

 Data is only in read-access, you will still need the smartphone app to change your devices configuration.

-Note that even though direct access to Invoxia API is not strictly prohibited in their `terms of use`_, it is not encouraged either: company representatives have already stated that they do not currently consider making the API opened for all customers and this feature is limited to their `pro tracking offer`_.
+Note that even though direct access to Invoxia™ API is not strictly prohibited in their `terms of use`_, it is not encouraged either: company representatives have already stated that they do not currently consider making the API opened for all customers and this feature is limited to their `pro tracking offer`_.
-Therefore, by using ``invoxia`` you:
+Therefore, by using ``gps_tracker`` you:

-1. Accept to use this direct API access in a reasonnable manner by limiting the query rate to the bare minimum required for your application.
+1. Accept to use this direct API access in a reasonable manner by limiting the query rate to the bare minimum required for your application.

 2. Understand that the Invoxia company may take any action they see fit regarding your account if they consider your